Categories

 4) Not listening to your audience

 Case in point: In 2014, US Airways tweeted a female masturbation picture as a reply to a disgruntled customer.
-It turns out the photo was a mistake and accidently posted by an employee after receiving it from another customer, but it stayed up on the company’s Twitter page for more than an hour.
-But worse, it was handled with canned–sounding apology that left the audience feeling confused.
+It turns out the photo was a mistake and accidentally posted by an employee after receiving it from another customer, but it stayed up on the company’s Twitter page for more than an hour.
+But worse, it was handled with a canned–sounding apology that left the audience feeling confused.

 The lesson here?
 Make sure your lines of communication are open in the channels where your audience expects to find them.

-5) Double check your work!
+5) Double-check your work!

 All of the examples above are simple mistakes and could have been avoided with attention to detail and a clear marketing strategy.
 However, failing to do your due diligence can result in huge and expensive mistakes.
 In today’s world of international marketing, translation mistakes are unforgivable.
-Many “on the ground” resources exist to help company get their international marketing right.
+Many “on the ground” resources exist to help companies get their international marketing right.

-You can see that failing to check your marketing efforts and test your translations in the local market can result in catastrophic and in many cases hysterical results.
+You can see that failing to check your marketing efforts and test your translations in the local market can result in catastrophic and, in many cases, hysterical results.

 Related Blogs

-News UP FOR LIFE Featured | 8 min read
+UP FOR LIFE Featured | 3 min read

 Subscribe to our blog